rbrtrfl/pathfinder/README.md

 # pathfinder

-todo
-Plan your hiking adventures, multi-day-hikes and through-hikes and organize your hiking days according to your progress. todo
+Plan your hiking adventures, multi-day-hikes and through-hikes and organize upcoming hiking days according to your progress.

 ## Main Menu